Nikka Whisky Miyagikyo Distillery ニッカウヰスキー 宮城峡蒸溜所

 Free samples at one of Japan's first whisky distilleries

-Masataka Taketsuru (1894-1979) turned away from Japan's traditional drink, sake, to devote his entire life to creating his first Japanese whisky distillery in Hokkaido .
-He succeeded, and 35 years later, he opened his second whisky distillery in the unspoiled mountains of Sakunami outside Sendai's city center.
+Masataka Taketsuru (1894-1979) turned away from Japan's traditional drink, sake, to devote his entire life to creating whisky, and opened a distillery in Hokkaido .
+35 years later, he opened a second whisky distillery in the unspoiled mountains of Sakunami outside Sendai's city center.

 How to Get There

 Access the Nikka Whisky Miyagikyo Distillery from Sendai Station via the JR Senzan Line to Sakunami Station in about 40 minutes.
-From there, it is a 25-minute walk.
+From there, it is a 40-minute walk.
 You can also catch the free hourly shuttle running on weekends and holidays from the same station.
 Note that he service does not operate on weekends and holidays when the distillery is closed.